Home Overview Assessments Instructional Design Policies Prompt Library Tools Tutorials Help for Students Helpful Resources

 General Advice for Using AI Responsibly

-My best advice for students is to remember that you are smarter than AI 🤓 and your teachers would much rather read a genuine essay than AI-generated output.
-To avoid any appearance of impropriety, please, for all that is good in the world, write your papers and essays using a tool like Google Docs that can track changes, save your drafts, and carefully follow the guidelines in your syllabus.
+My best advice for students is to remember that you are smarter than AI and your teachers would much rather read a genuine essay than AI-generated output.
+To avoid any appearance of impropriety, write your papers and essays using a tool like Google Docs that can track changes and save your drafts, and carefully follow the guidelines in your syllabus.

 In General: